Avadhoot1905/study-resource-allocator/README.md

    ```
    Run on broswer using 'http://localhost:3000/'

-` Private information protected by env `
+` Protected information protected by .env `